sophieships/sra_alignment_pipeline/README.md

 nextflow run https://github.com/sophieships/sra_alignment_pipeline -r main [OPTIONS] OR nextflow run main.nf [OPTIONS]

 OPTIONS:
 --cpus <int> The number of CPUs you want to use for processing, default: 2.
-We recommend allocating as many cores as possible to speed up analysis.
+Only the cpus available to your docker daemon can be used.

 --email <ncbi-email-address> Your email address registered with NCBI, required.